-<aside> <img src="/icons/swap-horizontally_yellow.svg" alt="/icons/swap-horizontally_yellow.svg" width="40px" /> A space for a transgressive reflexive moment of reflection.
+<aside> <img src="/icons/swap-horizontally_yellow.svg" alt="/icons/swap-horizontally_yellow.svg" width="40px" /> A space for generative, reflexive moment of reflection.
 This is a space for my annotated bibliography → literature review → research proposal

 A constant back and forth, the reflexivity of research is a never ending cycling of drawing connections, relating different ideas and then starting from scratch.